Youssef530245/NAMAIL/README.md

 # NAMAIL
-Namail is python script give you the mail and password when you ask using the name.
+Namail is python script give you the mail and password when you ask using the name .

 ### first
 when you run the program it ask you about the path of the text file which contain all names mails and password.